System architectures

-The sections of this article address the sidecarless Airlock Microgateway installation and deployment forms with one or more Microgateway Engine Pods deployed using the K8s Gateway API.
+This article addresses the different deployment forms with one or more Microgateway Engine Pods deployed using the Kubernetes Gateway API.
 Each Microgateway Engine Pod can route traffic (i.e., defined in HTTPRoute resource) to multiple Services and application Pods.

 The Kubernetes Gateway API is a Kubernetes API specification defining a standard way to configure and manage application traffic routing in Kubernetes clusters.
 It becomes a superset of the classic Kubernetes Ingress functionality with powerful and granular control, including expanded protocol support and routing options.
 For more information, see the official Kubernetes Gateway API documentation.